THE MAN’S HIGH NEST

 Bird watching tower

 The very aim of this project is to propose a building capable of blending in with the context.
 Our ambition as designers is to create a little architecture as a link between birds and birds’ lovers.
 Almost a spontaneous manifestation, that can be a reference for humans and the local fauna as well.
 An element of the landscape to experience the landscape itself, an evocative place for the visitors.

 The curvilinear path allows you to immerse in the water reeds, creating visual walls leading you to the birdwatch tower: the effect we searched for is that you never see the bottom of the tower, it always emerges from the vegetation.
 It does not show itself entirely, you have to get closer and closer to discover it slowly.
 To enter, indeed, you have to walk around until the striated skin opens up to the staircase.

 Pape Nature Park, Latvia

 Collaborator: Cristian Li Voi

-There are three main layers building our proposal; there is a main structure build up with glued laminated timber, a secondary structure made through a series of parametrically pre-cutted5X5 cm wood beams and a final thatch covering, following the particular orientation of the bottom wood layer and fading from the top down.
-This layer, that covers the dome and the areas surrounding the eyes, gives that sense of protection, intimacy and mimicry.
+There are three main layers building our proposal; there is the main structure build-up with glued laminated timber, a secondary structure made through a series of parametrically pre-cutted5X5 cm wood beams, and a final thatch covering, following the particular orientation of the bottom wood layer and fading from the top down.
+This layer, that covers the dome and the areas surrounding the eyes, gives that sense of protection, intimacy, and mimicry.